markh-de/KiVar/README.md

 Basic terms used in this document:

  * **Aspect:**
-   A dimension of variation changes, which are defined by _Choices_ (see below).
-One PCB design can refer to multiple aspects.
-Each component, which makes use of KiVar variations, must refer to exactly one aspect identifier.
+   A scope (or dimension) of variation changes, which are defined by _Choices_ (see below).
+One PCB design can refer to multiple Aspects.
+Each component that makes use of KiVar variations must refer to _exactly one_ [Aspect Identifier](#aspect-identifier).
-   For example, an Aspect can be the I²C address of an EEPROM IC, using an identifier like `EEPROM_I2C_ADDR`.
+   For example, an Aspect can be the I²C address of an EEPROM IC, using an identifier such as `EEPROM_I2C_ADDR`.

  * **Choice:**
-   A set of values (component values or field contents) and/or properties to be assigned to specific components.
+   A set of [Content](#content-specifiers) (component values or component field values) and/or [Properties](#property-specifiers) to be assigned to specific components.
 A Choice is always related to a specific _Aspect_.
    For example, possible Choices for the I²C address Aspect could be `0x50`, `0x51`, `0x52`, `0x53`.

  * **Configuration:**